 [ ] Cleanest Possible Cut

-***Advantage: Rotary die cutting and flat bed die cutting
+***Advantage: Rotary die cutting & Flat bed die cutting

 [ ] Prototype Friendly

-When a quick prototype is needed, it’s easier and cheaper to use laser die cutting than to acquire and use hard tooling.
-If high volume is eventually required, an investment in rotary die cutting can be made.
+When a quick prototype is needed, laser cutting is easier and cheaper than acquiring and using hard tooling.
+If a high volume is eventually required, an investment in rotary die cutting can be made.

 [ ] Clean Air While Cutting